A. Professionalism and Commitment

 If a student has been disciplined by the College, the above statement is not included at the end of the student's Committee letter and the Health Sciences Advisory Committee meets to discuss how the case should be handled.

 On your AMCAS application, you will be required to state whether you were ever convicted of a felony or misdemeanor or the recipient of any institutional action for unacceptable academic performance or a conduct violation, even if it does not appear on your transcript.
+If you get into trouble after applying, or after you are accepted , you are required to notify the medical school within 10 days.
 If this is an issue for you, be sure to discuss your situation with Gigi.